Research Facilities - Auditory & Speech Sciences Laboratory

 Auditory & Speech Perception Research: The laboratory includes seven listening stations in five sound booths and a developmental station.
 Each research station is equipped with sound generation equipment (eight Tucker-Davis Technology (TDT) hardware/software systems; a variety of headphones (Etymotic ER-1, ER-2, and ER-3A insert phones; TDH 50P supra-aural earphones; Sennheiser HDA-200; HD-265; HD-250 circumaural headphones; KEF Q100, Behringer Truth B2010A, and an assortment of other loudspeakers).
 Each system has multiple human subject interfaces (touchscreen monitors, button response boxes, PC keyboards and PC mice).
 For added flexibility, the lab has 8 and 24-channel MOTU (Moon Over The Unicorn) external sound cards.

-Spatial Hearing System: The laboratory features a 24-loudspeaker array, head-tracking system, and variable-degree reverberation sound treated booth for advanced spatial hearing research.
+Spatial Hearing Systems: The laboratory features a 24-loudspeaker array, head-tracking system, and variable-degree reverberation sound treated booth for advanced spatial hearing research.
 The laboratory has extensive custom and commercial software for experimental design and execution including TDT SykofizX and a series of custom interfaces designed in MATLAB.
 We also use virtual spatial environments based on head-related transfer functions (HRTFs) and headphone sound presentation.

 Auditory Electrophysiology Research: Both facilities house equipment for multi-channel auditory evoked/event-related potential recordings and corresponding brain mapping software including 4 and 16 channel systems from Tucker-Davis Technologies (TDT) and a 64-channel system by Advanced Neuro Technology (ANT Neuro).
 These systems include custom MATLAB-based software for stimulus generation, presentation, hardware triggering, and simultaneous behavioral response collection integrated with ASA-LabTM via the ASA ExMan feature.
 We also have an extensive set of image processing software for data analysis and interpretation including ASA-LabTM, ASA-ProTM, and ExMan from ANT-Neuro and MATLAB-based EEGLab and ERPLab.